greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/resgroups.html.md

 ## <a id="section113x"></a>Low Memory Queries

 A low `statement_mem` setting \(for example, in the 10MB range\) has been shown to increase the performance of queries with low memory requirements.
-Use the `memory_spill_ratio` and `statement_mem` server configuration parameters to override the setting on a per-query basis.
+Use the `statement_mem` server configuration parameter to override the setting on a per-query basis.
 For example:

 ```
-SET memory_spill_ratio=0;
 SET statement_mem='10 MB';
 ```